peter-shoes/tset/README.md

 TSET contains a number of what could be considered "passive additions" to the TeX language.
 These are things that the user does not need to ask for and are implemented automatically.
 For example, all lines in math mode that are grouped using brackets are given hinting wrap commands that will break the line in an appropriate place if the TeX compiler decided a linebreak is needed.
 Additionally, sub and superscripts are automatically bundled, so a typed `2^100` becomes `2^{100}`.
 # Maintenance and Contribution
 This project is currently being built to a version 1.0, and as such contributions are not accepted at this time.
 This work is anticipated to be completed by 12/24, at which time we will open the issues page for contributions and bug reports.
 This project will be maintained after 12/24.
 It should not need much maintenance, as it does not depend on any external libraries.
-In the case that LaTeX itself undergoes some sort of format change that effects TSET, I will do my best to update the work.
+In the case that LaTeX itself undergoes some sort of format change that affects TSET, I will do my best to update the work.
 If anyone is interested in maintaining a package for their favorite distribution, please get in contact with me here.
 I will likely be maintaining at least an RPM for this work.